 Are you an avid snowboarder or skier and enjoy taking your vacation in the winter?
 Take a drive up Mount Norquay to board or ski down the snow-covered slopes.
 The drive-in itself is fun with its many twists and turns and you may even spot some wildlife along the way.
 This mountain is the closest ski hill to the main part of Banff with easy access either by car or bus.
 Score!
 Maybe snowboarding and skiing are not quite your thing and you are looking for something a little bit different.
 Try tubing down the mountainside.
 This is one of the most thrilling winter sports you can do in one of the most scenic spots in all the world.

 Take an easy hike along the trail to the dazzling waterfalls at Johnston Canyon.
 The winter scene is spectacular with ice towering over the frozen falls in a surreal explosion of nature’s glory.
 You won’t believe it is real.
 Summer or winter is a great time to hike through this beautiful wilderness zone.
-Take your entire family as it is safe for all ages with a pathway that goes the whole way through the canyon.
-Remember your cleats in the winter to help make the trail a breeze to walk along.
+Take your entire family as it is safe for all ages though remember your cleats in the winter to help make the trail a breeze to walk along.

 Are you wanting to venture a little further past the main falls?
 Hike to the ink pots, colourful natural pools of water created from the underground springs.
 This hike is completely worth the extra time since it is unlike anything else you will see in the area.
 This distance is usually travelled in the summer but if you do venture to the ink pots in the winter, you can head there by snowshoe.